ziyoung/better-wilcom-docs/wilcom-docs/Management/custom_fonts/Edit_repackage_generated_letters.md

 ![CustomLettersCut.png](assets/CustomLettersCut.png)

-7When you have edited the letter to your satisfaction, select all component objects and apply closest join.
+7. When you have edited the letter to your satisfaction, select all component objects and apply closest join.

 ![CustomLettersClosestJoin.png](assets/CustomLettersClosestJoin.png)

-8Repackage the edited letter to the converted embroidery font.
+8. Repackage the edited letter to the converted embroidery font.
 Select letter components and save using the Object > Create Letter command.

 ![custom_fonts00067.png](assets/custom_fonts00067.png)

-9In the dialog, specify...
+9. In the dialog, specify...

 | Field            | Action                                                        |
 | ---------------- | ------------------------------------------------------------- |